veggerk/Puget-Sound-shrimp-paper/data/raw/README.md

-This folder contains the cleaned data
+This folder contains the raw data.